 WordPress 5.4.2 is now available!
 This security and maintenance release includes 23 fixes and enhancements.
-Additionally, it adds numerous security fixes—please refer to the list below.
+Additionally, it adds numerous security fixes—see the list below.
 These bugs affect WordPress 5.4.1 and earlier versions.
 Version 5.4.2 fixes these issues, so you need to upgrade.
-If you haven't updated to 5.4 yet, there are also updated versions for 5.3 and earlier that will fix the bugs for you.
+If you haven't updated to 5.4 yet, there are also updated versions for 5.3 and earlier that can fix bugs for you.

 WordPress 5.4 and earlier versions are affected by the following bugs, which have been fixed in version 5.4.2.
-If you haven't updated to 5.4 yet, there are also updated versions for 5.3 and earlier that address the security issues.
+If you have not updated to 5.4, there are also updated versions for 5.3 and earlier to address security issues.

-- Props to Sam Thomas (jazzy2fives) for reporting an XSS issue where an authenticated low-privilege user could add JavaScript to a Post in the Block Editor.
+- Props to Sam Thomas (jazzy2fives) for reporting an XSS issue where authenticated low-privilege users could add JavaScript to posts in the block editor.

-- Props to Luigi – (gubello.me) discovered an XSS issue where authenticated users with upload permissions could add JavaScript to media files.
+- Props to Luigi – (gubello.me) for discovering an XSS issue where authenticated users with upload permissions could add JavaScript in media files.

-- Props to Ben Bidner from the WordPress security team forwp_validate_redirect()finding an open redirect issue in
+- Props to Ben Bidner of the WordPress security team for finding an open redirect issue in wp_validate_redirect().

-- 向Props to Simon Scannell of RIPS Technologiesfor discovering an issue where theScreen Optionscould be abused by plugins to lead to privilege escalation.
+- 向Props to Simon Scannell of RIPS Technologies for discovering an issue where setting screen options could be abused by plugins to cause privilege escalation.

 - 向Carolina NymarkThe suggestion is to identify an issue where comments on password-protected posts and pages can be displayed under certain circumstances.